 Can I opt out of the third laboratory rotation?

-- However, even if the third rotation is waived, three rotation talks are required.
+- Even if the third rotation is waived, three rotation talks are required.

 Who will sign my laboratory rotation forms in the first year?